Carol Burnett Celebrates 93rd Birthday in Style

 Comedy legend Carol Burnett marked her 93rd birthday with a private celebration in Montecito, California, alongside her husband Brian Miller.
-The article details the event, her remarkable career, and her enduring legacy in the entertainment industry.
+The beloved actress and comedian, known for *The Carol Burnett Show*, continues to be a celebrated figure in entertainment.

 Comedy icon Carol Burnett celebrated her 93rd birthday with a low-key yet elegant gathering in Montecito , California, alongside her husband of 25 years, Brian Miller .